SolbiatiAlessandro/TODAG/docs/development.rst

 - add TAGS, and make different TODOs in different part of the days
 - not really tags but tree nodes

+- to add new todos, should write them on some temp list and then when I am at machine put them into the TODAG
+- feature request: priority of events coming up (need to be reminded)
+- feature request: integrate outlook with TODAG

 ITERATION A
 ====